ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 If the group rekeying is performed due to one or multiple Publisher Clients that have joined the group, then a rekeying message MUST also include the authentication credentials that those Clients use in the group, together with the roles and node identifier that the corresponding Client has in the group.
 This information is specified by means of the parameters 'creds', 'peer_roles' and 'peer_identifiers', like done in the Join Response message.

 ToDo: Any additional rekeying mechanisms.
-The pub-sub model, in which case, the KDC acts as publisher (KDC authentication credential??) and publishes each rekeying message to a specific "rekeying topic", which is associated with the group and is hosted at a broker server.
+The pub/sub model, in which case, the KDC acts as publisher (KDC authentication credential??) and publishes each rekeying message to a specific "rekeying topic", which is associated with the group and is hosted at a broker server.
 Following their group joining, the group members subscribe to the rekeying topic at the broker, thus receiving the group rekeying messages as they are published by the KDC.

 # Considerations for Supporting MQTT PubSub Profile {#mqtt-pubsub}